golmschenk/qusi/docs/python_api_for_tess_data.rst

 algorithms to try to determine the properties of the candidate planet transit.
 The results of these algorithms are stored in the DV files we see in the product list we just got from our code.
 From the product list, it's worth downloading a couple of the PDFs to see what they look like.
 One PDF is a full summary of the DV and one is a one-page summary.
-The remainder consist of one summary for each planet candidate, however, this information was already included in the full summary.
+The remainder consists of one summary for each planet candidate, however, this information was already included in the full summary.

 The :code:`get_product_list` method can also be passed filters.
 The available filters can be listed using